janjiralakirankumar/DevOpsEssentials/README.md

 | AKIAXMWJXSSHRD27T6SC | H4Vh0U5oenKfmJ/+FEUcbaGbDjcnGAmZvQLX7zTT |

 <details>
-  <summary>Click here to know the Steps to create New Credentials:</summary>
+  <summary>To know how to create New Credentials, Click here:</summary>

 ##### Here is a step-by-step summary of the instructions: